mike-ward/mike-ward.github.io/_posts/2008-08-12-launch-product-after-setup-finishes-in-msi-installers.md

 ---
 layout: post
-title:  Launch product after setup finishes in MSI installers
+title: 'Launch product after setup finishes in MSI installers'
 ---
 Visual Studio 2008 includes a setup project that can build MSI installers for your products.
 The authoring interface is a bit clunky but it incorporates most of the features one would want in a robust installer.
 Furthermore, since it is a Windows MSI Installer, it provides enterprise level options like feature selection and rollback.
 All in all, its a powerful and useful package.